 Substance abuse.
 Use of alcohol and illegal drugs increases risk.

 Burns that affect only the epidermis are superficial and are characterized by erythema or discoloration, mild swelling, and pain.
 These burns do not cause blisters.
 Sun overexposure is a common cause.
-Injuries heal in 3 to 6 days.
+Injuries heal in 3-6 days.

 Burns that penetrate all layers of the dermis and sometimes extend into the subcutaneous tissue are classified as full-thickness burns.
 Injuries may have a charred appearance and/or contain white or gray patches.
 Healing occurs only at the wound edges, and by secondary intention.
 Scarring is significant, unless skin grafting is performed.